alex-bellon/wikipedia/README.md

 - [Umarell](https://en.wikipedia.org/wiki/Umarell) - a term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks – stereotypically with hands clasped behind their back and offering unwanted advice

 ### Politics
+- [Anti-king](https://en.wikipedia.org/wiki/Anti-king) - a would-be king who, due to succession disputes or simple political opposition, declares himself king in opposition to a reigning monarch.
+The term is usually used in a European historical context where it relates to elective monarchies rather than hereditary ones.
+In hereditary monarchies such figures are more frequently referred to as pretenders or claimants.
 - [Anti-PowerPoint Party](https://en.wikipedia.org/wiki/Anti-PowerPoint_Party) is a Swiss political party dedicated to decreasing professional use of Microsoft PowerPoint, which the party claims "causes national-economic damage amounting to 2.1 billion CHF" and lowers the quality of a presentation in "95% of the cases"
 - [Horseshoe theory](https://en.wikipedia.org/wiki/Horseshoe_theory) - asserts that the far-left and the far-right, rather than being at opposite and opposing ends of a linear political continuum, closely resemble one another, analogous to the way that the opposite ends of a horseshoe are close together

 ### Religion
 - [Dudeism](https://en.wikipedia.org/wiki/Dudeism) - a religion, philosophy, or lifestyle inspired by "The Dude", the protagonist of the Coen Brothers' 1998 film The Big Lebowski.
 - [Gnosticism](https://en.wikipedia.org/wiki/Gnosticism) - a collection of religious ideas and systems that emphasised personal spiritual knowledge (gnosis) over the orthodox teachings, traditions, and authority of the church.
 Viewing material existence as flawed or evil, Gnostic cosmogony generally presents a distinction between a supreme, hidden God and a malevolent lesser divinity (sometimes associated with the Yahweh of the Old Testament) who is responsible for creating the material universe.
+- The [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton) - the four-letter Hebrew word יהוה‎ (transliterated as YHWH), the name of the national god of Israel.

 ### Wars
 - [Anglo-Zanzibar War](https://en.wikipedia.org/wiki/Anglo-Zanzibar_War) - a military conflict fought between the United Kingdom and the Zanzibar Sultanate on 27 August 1896.
 The conflict lasted between 38 and 45 minutes, marking it as the shortest recorded war in history.